 This workshop will help participants examine and understand one’s own perspectives and biases to develop an awareness of how others perceive their leadership style and develop practices that foster an empathetic mind-set.
 Exercises will guide participants to understand how to lead by example and improve their understanding of others.
 As well, through assessing results from their Myers-Briggs Type Indicator (MBTI®), participants will reflect on their own behavior to build self-awareness and understanding of how to respond effectively to others.

-Effective leaders and managers know how to consider both the “big picture”—achieving the mission, vision, and values—and manage day-to-day task decisions.
+Effective leaders and managers know how to consider both the “big picture”—achieving the mission, vision, and values—and manage day-to-day task decisions, even in tough times.
 Leaders are called upon to use different decision-making styles, depending on the context.
 In this workshop, participants will gain tools to understand the differences and application of different decision-making styles and explore scenarios that illustrate the strengths of each style.
 As well, participants will learn how each style can positively or negatively affect employee motivation, and gain experience with how to apply empathy when using each style.

-Both resiliency and adaptability are necessary skills for leaders and managers to respond creatively and constructively in the face of adversity or change.
+Both resiliency and adaptability are necessary to respond creatively and constructively in the face of adversity or change.
 Adaptability is required to quickly adjust to changing situations and/or circumstances; resiliency is the capacity to withstand challenging and/or unexpected environmental shifts.
 Participants will gain an understanding of what it takes to develop individual resilience and adaptability, and develop practical, personal strategies to become increasingly adaptable and resilient in the workplace.

 Often we know the technical aspects of our work but struggle to get the best from our team.
 These workshops help supervisors, managers, and senior managers create and sustain teams that function well.
 Participants learn how to build coaching relationships, reframe conflict, and develop skills to enhance team performance.